-STOP 2 – Borough Olives - Nocellara Olives
+2. Borough Olives - Nocellara Olives

 Olive lovers get ready: this is the holy grail!
 Borough Olives provides a HUGE variety of fresh olives from all over the world (think Spain, Morocco and Greece) at very affordable prices.

 For those of you who are not too keen on olives, don't worry!
 Borough Olives also serves up delicious salty Feta cheese, gorgeous sun fried tomatoes and a range of pesos.

 With your BACK to the Olive stall, step forward toward the next group of stalls directly ahead of you.
 Then go to your LEFT.
 Keep the stalls to your RIGHT and walk around until you get to your next stop.

-STOP 3 – Parma Ham and Mozzarella Stand - Burrata and Buffalo Mozzarella
+3. Parma Ham and Mozzarella Stand - Burrata and Buffalo Mozzarella

 Here you'll find some of the finest mozzarella London has to offer - soft and fresh - and we recommend stepping things up and getting the Burrata - a fresh Italian cheese made of mozzarella and cream which is impossible NOT to like.

 FACING the Parma Ham and Mozzarella stand, turn to your RIGHT and walk a few steps - your next stop will be directly in front of you.

-STOP 4 – Bread Ahead Bakery - Foccacia Bread
+4. Bread Ahead Bakery - Foccacia Bread

 FACING Bread Ahead Bakery, walk to your LEFT.
 Walk until you get to the last stall on your right and then turn RIGHT.
 The second lot of stalls on your right will hold your next stop.

-STOP 5 – Bath Soft Cheese Co. - Wyfe of Bath Cheese
+5. Bath Soft Cheese Co. - Wyfe of Bath Cheese

-STOP 7 – Borough Nuts - Nuts and Snacks
+7. Borough Nuts - Nuts and Snacks

 With Borough Nuts BEHIND you, walk to your RIGHT.
 Walk a few paces and your final stop will appear on your LEFT.

-STOP 8 – Comptoir Gourmand - Canele' and Desserts
+8. Comptoir Gourmand - Canele' and Desserts

-It’s time for dessert and Comptoir Gourmand is the place to get it!
-All the desserts here are created by owner Sebastien Wind, who is an exceptionally talented chef-patissier who uses French technique to create all the delicious delicacies you’ll find at this stall.
-Try the Canele’ de Bordeaux – a pastry with a smooth custard centre and a thick caramelized sugar crust, or the beautifully colourful meringues, or even gorgeous shortbreads boasting plump raisins and crunchy pecans.
-There’s so much to choose from here, you’ll have a hard time deciding!
-It’s the perfect way to end your feast.
+Try the Canele' de Bordeaux - a pastry with a smooth custard centre and a thick caramelized sugar crust, or the beautifully colourful meringues, or even gorgeous shortbreads boasting plump raisins and crunchy pecans.

 Either River Thames or London Bridge Underground Station